 Also the persons who are part of the study team should be well versed in the process, as otherwise outsiders cannot judge whether a particular deviation could cause a bad outcome or not.
-The team should be multidisciplinary because only then can various engineering solutions of different types such as mechanical devices, electrical devices or process instruments be suggested.
+The team should be multidisciplinary because only then can various engineering solutions, of different types such as mechanical devices, electrical devices or process instruments be suggested.

-Competency and HAZOP Certification
+HAZOP Competency and HAZOP Certification

 When it comes to doing any HAZOP Study, one of the most important questions to be asked is the competency of the persons who do it.
 Many times companies tend to outsource this to outside agencies.
 Such agencies can of course do the job, but only if well supported by the plant owner/operator because only they know the intricacies of their process.
-So outsourcers can be appointed as HAZOP leaders or scribes or specialists, but the owner operator’s personnel also have to be part of the team for the study to be effective.
+So outsourcers can be appointed as facilitators/ leaders or scribes or specialists, but the owner operator’s personnel also have to be part of the team for the study to be effective.
 It is not simply checking a few boxes here and there.

 If an unskilled or untrained person carries out such a Study (using the best software or no software), the chances of doing a bad job increase manifold.
 Doing a bad HAZOP is worse than doing nothing at all because a bad one lulls people into believing that their study is complete (and the recommendations are implemented and the plant is safe and everybody lived happily ever after) when actually the opposite is true.

-Hence it is very important that only trained and qualified people should carry out HAZOP studies.
-For example you could take the Abhisam HAZOP Training course today to build your competency and that of your team as well.
+Hence it is very important that only trained and qualified people should carry out these studies.
+For example you could take the Abhisam Training course today to build your competency and that of your team as well.
 The course has an associated exam that can be taken online and a certificate of competency earned alongwith an electronic badge.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-Our HAZOP course is the only course on the market that covers everything related to Hazard and Operability Study including topics such as CHAZOP.
-You can download a fully functional free demo now from here to check it out!
+Our course is the only course on the market that covers everything related to HAZOP including topics such as CHAZOP and human factors.
+You can view the demo on our Free Trial Courses page to check it out!